 Secret Vienna Tour.
-Do you like advancing into unknown territory?
-Give your sightseeing an unexpected twist.
-The most exciting corners in Vienna are the hidden courtyards right in the city centre.
+Some of the most exciting corners in Vienna are the hidden courtyards right in the city centre.
 I had done a tour on my own before but felt that I stepped past the most intriguing places.
 I was right, as my tour guide proved.

 Regina met me at Schwedenplatz, our diving station.
 She was determined to start our secret Vienna Tour with the Middle Ages.
 I tested the soles of my shoes.
 What followed was a thrilling exploration of courtyards, hidden corners and small alley ways right in the historic centre, along with stories that went deep into the cultural fabric of my hometown.

 Secret Vienna Tour.
 We started in the tiny courtyard of a medieval tower house.
 I listened to the story of a small town of 100,000 inhabitants, adjacent to swamps but with flourishing waterways, long before the Danube canal was created.

 “This is the legendary musician Augustin who famously survived the pestilence.
 At this tavern he often head a glass or two.
 In fact, every local school child knows his song.
 I’m sure you’ll do as well…”.